Paradise Shores Cabins

 Tell us about the insides of the cabins.

-All cabins come with fully furnished kitchens.
-We have newer refrigerators and gas ranges.
+All cabins come with fully furnished kitchens with full size refrigerators and propane gas ranges.
 There are microwaves, automatic coffee pots, and toasters.
 We provide a generous amount of cookware, dishes, etc. All you bring are your groceries and a promise to do your dishes.
-All units have limited satellite TV with combination VCR/DVD players.
-We have a VHS library with free tape rentals.

 How You Find Us